When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 GitLab is a cloud-based Git and DevOps platform that helps developers monitor, test, and deploy their code.

 A cloud Git repository used to be the main selling point of GitLab.
 But the platform has evolved beyond its simple origins.
-Today, GitLab offers a wide range of DevOps features, like continuous integration, security, and even app deployment tools.
+Today, GitLab offers many DevOps features, like continuous integration, security, and even app deployment tools.

 GitLab started as a self-hosted open source alternative to GitHub.
 It now offers cloud-based free and paid SaaS plans as well.